rvdeo/beb_morphotype_index/README.md

 1. **Profile Extraction**:
    - Extracts a profile from the dataset based on `ProfileID` and `Date`.
    - Filters elevation values between 0 and 10 units for analysis.
+You can change the upper value (here 10) based on your datasets.

 2. **Imaginary Line Calculation**:
    - Computes a linear interpolation between the first and last points of the profile to serve as a reference for concavity analysis.